 Drug therapy is often with a proton pump inhibitor; all appear equally effective.
-For example, adults can be given omeprazole 20 mg, lansoprazole 30 mg, pantoprazole 40 mg, or esomeprazole 40 mg 30 min before breakfast.
-In some cases (eg, only partial response to once/day dosing), proton pump inhibitors may be given twice daily.
-Infants and children may be given these drugs at an appropriate lower single daily dose (ie, omeprazole 20 mg in children > 3 yr, 10 mg in children < 3 yr; lansoprazole 15 mg in children ≤ 30 kg, 30 mg in children > 30 kg).
+For example, adults can be given oral omeprazole 20 mg, lansoprazole 30 mg, pantoprazole 40 mg, or esomeprazole 40 mg 30 minutes before breakfast.
+In some cases (eg, only partial response to once-a-day dosing), proton pump inhibitors may be given twice daily.
+Infants and children may be given these drugs at an appropriate lower single daily dose (ie, omeprazole 20 mg in children > 3 years, 10 mg in children < 3 years; lansoprazole 15 mg in children ≤ 30 kg, 30 mg in children > 30 kg).
 These drugs may be continued long-term, but the dose should be adjusted to the minimum required to prevent symptoms, including intermittent or as-needed dosing.
-H2blockers (eg, ranitidine 150 mg at bedtime) or promotility agents (eg, metoclopramide 10 mg po 30 min before meals and at bedtime) are less effective but may be added to a proton pump inhibitor regimen.
+H2 blockers are also an effective treatment option for mildly symptomatic GERD.
+Promotility agents (eg, metoclopramide 10 mg orally 30 minutes before meals and at bedtime) are less effective but may be added to a proton pump inhibitor regimen.

-Antireflux surgery (usually fundoplication via laparoscopy) is done in patients with serious esophagitis, large hiatal hernias, hemorrhage, stricture, or ulcers.
-Esophageal strictures are managed by repeated endoscopic dilation.
+Antireflux surgery (usually fundoplication via laparoscopy) is done in patients with grades C and D esophagitis, large hiatal hernias, hemorrhage, stricture, ulcers, large amounts of symptomatic nonacid reflux, or who cannot tolerate drug therapy.
+Esophageal strictures are most often managed by repeated endoscopic dilation.

 Lower esophageal sphincter incompetence and transient relaxations allow gastric contents to reflux into the esophagus and sometimes into the larynx or lungs.